Maanasgulatii/MovieLand-movie_finder/README.md

 # MovieLand-movie_finder

 ### Project Description:
 Movieland is a web-based application that allows users to search and view an endless number of movies using the right keywords.
-Built with React for the frontend, Node.js for backend functionality (optional), and integrated with an open-source API, this platform enables users to easily find movies by their names seamlessly.
+Built with **React** for the frontend, **Node.js** for backend functionality (optional), and integrated with an open-source **API**, this platform enables users to easily find movies by their names seamlessly.
 The application is designed to offer the user an intuitive interface and fast performance.

 <img width="1234" alt="MovieLand" src="https://github.com/user-attachments/assets/eddfc791-9caa-468f-a90f-37b617d45bbd">

 ### Key Features:
-1. ### Movie Search:
+1. **Movie Search**: Allows users to easily search for their favorite movies by the respective name.
-2. - API Integration: Fetches movie data dynamically from an open-source API.
+2. **API Integration**: Fetches movie data dynamically from an open-source API.
-3. - Interactive UI: Provides an engaging user experience with real-time data fetching and easy navigation.
+3. **Interactive UI**: Provides an engaging user experience with real-time data fetching and easy navigation.

 ### Installation Instructions: